-Staff should only discuss concerns with the Designated Safeguarding Lead, Head Teacher or Chair of Governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the Designated Safeguarding Lead, Headteacher or Chair of Governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-Child protection information will be stored and handled in line with Data Protection Act and General Data Protection Regulations (2018).
+Child protection information will be stored and handled in line with guidance from the Information Commissioner's Office and UK GDPR requirements.
 Information is:

 - Processed for limited purposes

 - Adequate, relevant and not excessive

 - Accurate

 - Kept no longer than necessary local authority guidance is 25 years after leaving school/education

 - Processed in accordance with the data subject's rights

 - Secure